coon-js/extjs-comp-navport/Readme.md

     name : 'my',

-    applicationViewClassName : 'my.view.main.Viewport'
+    applicationViewClassName : 'my.view.main.Viewport',

+    launch : function() {

+    }

 });
 ```
-Note how we have specified a default controller in ``controllers`` and the ``MainView`` in `applicationViewClassName`.
+Note how we have specified a default controller in ``controllers`` and the ``MainView`` in `mainView`.
-We're not using the ExtJS' native ``mainView`` here to prevent collisions with hardcoded ExtJS functionality.
 Once this is all done, we can continue with adding packages to your application.
+Also take note, that we have left the implementation of `launch` empty.
+We will hook into the launch-method
+later on and only execute if, if all our packages return `true` in their `preLaunchHook`-methods.
+You can also omit the `launch`-method since a lot of functionality regarding application-start can be
+implemented in our PackageControllers.

 ### Adding packages
 For adding a package as a module to an ExtJS-application built with [coon.js](https://github.com/coon-js), follow these steps: